gracehoppercenter/ict/docs/f25/courses/itd110/goals/session02.md

 **Evaluation**: This first assignment will count as a formative grade during the first quarter.
 An **A** will be earned for specific, detailed, and thoughtful answers to my questions with the photo and signed PDF attached. **B** will be earned if all questions are answered, but specific details are lacking or the photo or PDF is missing or not signed. **C** will be earned for at least answering each question, and **D** will be earned for sending me any email.

-### Part 2 - Practice with the command line

-Read through the instructions here: [https://www.davidbaumgold.com/tutorials/command-line/](https://www.davidbaumgold.com/tutorials/command-line/).
-I want you to be very comfortable using the commands `cd`, `ls`, and `pwd`, and understanding where files are on your computer.
-In the terminal, practice using these three commands to move around on your computer (see the section on that page called "Moving Around the Computer").